-A husband and wife working for the District may be limited to a total of twelve (12) weeks of leave during each applicable twelve (12)-month period for leave for the birth of a child or the placement of a child for adoption or foster care and to care for an employee's parent with a serious health condition.
-The aggregate number of workweeks of leave to which both the husband and wife may be entitled under covered service member family leave combined with leave as described in the previous sentence shall be limited to twenty-six (26) workweeks during one (1) single twelve (12)-month period.
+Spouses who work for the District may be limited to a total of twelve (12) weeks of leave during each FWUSD Certified/Professional Employee Handbook applicable twelve (12)-month period for leave for the birth of a child or the placement of a child for adoption or foster care and to care for an employee's parent with a serious health condition.
+The aggregate number of workweeks of leave to which both spouses may be entitled under covered service member family leave combined with leave as described in the previous sentence shall be limited to twenty-six (26) workweeks during one (1) single twelve (12)-month period.